50 Reasons to Be Thankful This Thanksgiving

 Tiny hand turkeys

 On the other hand (ha!), let’s be thankful for the quintessential Thanksgiving craft: the tiny hand turkey.
 These sweet paper cutouts will remind you how little and innocent children are, and may even remind you of your own days when the world was magical, Santa was real, and hands could be birds.
+Here are 20 more fun Thanksgiving crafts for kids.

 Thanksgiving is prime time for football.
 Whether you’re watching a game on TV or playing a little touch-football at the park with friends, the sport has a way of bringing people together.
 If nothing else, it’s something to talk about at the dinner table rather than Aunt Bertha’s drinking problem.
+This is why we watch football on Thanksgiving in the first place.

 Warm drink weather